With every door that closes, another opens...

-It’s the opportunity to try something that is only becoming more and more popular by the day.
-Something that you’ve probably heard about but haven’t tried, or have tried but in a limited capacity.
+It’s the opportunity for kids to try something that is only becoming more and more popular by the day.
+Something that you’ve probably heard about but haven’t tried, or have tried but in a limited capacity—online learning!

-So, here is a list of different online learning opportunities, bucketed by type and format.
+So, here is a list of different learning tools for kids; opportunities bucketed by type and format.
 We will be adding to the list as we hear and become aware of more, so be sure to check back often.

 First up, BrainPop, where you can “make any room a classroom” thanks to online lessons in science, engineering and tech, arts, math, and much more.
 The cool thing about BrainPop is the all-encompassing experience that is offered within any subject.